Ranked #1 in Speed Coding Challenge

 • Submissions were done in under 20 seconds.

 Result: Better score, still not #1.
+There's a ceiling even with automation.

 🧠 Third Attempt: Reverse Engineering the System